Email Address: firstname.lastname@example.org

 Rabbi Weitzman was co-director of NextDOR NYC, a 20s and 30s movement sponsored by Synagogue 3000 and congregations throughout the New York Area region.
 He has also been the band leader for Shabbat Unplugged, a young-professionals Shabbat on the Upper East Side.

-Rabbi Weitzman lives in Manhattan with his wife Ashley, their daughter Eden and their Golden Doodle, Chewbacca.
+Rabbi Weitzman lives in Manhattan with his wife Ashley, their daughter Eden, their son Jonathan, and their Golden Doodle, Chewbacca.
 In his spare time, he, Ashley and Eden love cheering on their beloved New York Rangers, traveling the world, eating good food, and taking advantage of whatever New York City has to offer.

 Email Address: firstname.lastname@example.org